pirate/wireguard-docs/README.md

 4. Create a `wg0.conf` on each client node
    - `[Interface]` Make sure to specify only a single IP for client peers that don't relay traffic `Address = 192.0.2.3/32`.
    - `[Peer]` Create a peer section for each public peer not behind a NAT, make sure to specify a CIDR range for the entire VPN subnet when defining the remote peer acting as the bounce server `AllowedIPs = 192.0.2.1/24`.
 Make sure to specify individual IPs for remote peers that don't relay traffic and only act as simple clients `AllowedIPs = 192.0.2.3/32`.
-5. Start WireGuard on the main relay server with `wg-quick up /full/path/to/wg0.conf`
+5. Start WireGuard on the main relay server with `wg-quick up /full/path/to/wg0.conf`.
-6. Start WireGuard on all the client peers with `wg-quick up /full/path/to/wg0.conf`
+6. Start WireGuard on all the client peers with `wg-quick up /full/path/to/wg0.conf`.
-7. Traffic is routed from peer to peer using most specific route first over the WireGuard interface, e.g. `ping 192.0.2.3` checks for a direct route to a peer with `AllowedIPs = 192.0.2.3/32` first, then falls back to a relay server that's accepting IPs in the whole subnet
+7. Traffic is routed from peer to peer using the most specific route first over the WireGuard interface, e.g. `ping 192.0.2.3` checks for a direct route to a peer with `AllowedIPs = 192.0.2.3/32` first, then falls back to a relay server that's accepting IPs in the whole subnet

 ### Setup